Zic20/firstsemesterexam/README.md

 # AltSchool Africa First Exam
-In this project I converted a figma design to HTML Some styling concepts I used include:
+In this project I converted a figma design to a fully functional and responsive HTML page.
+Some styling concepts I used include:
 1. Flexbox
 2. Position